 The laws on what creditors are allowed to do vary state by state.
 This article will look at what type of actions creditors of LLC owners are allowed to take against an LLC in New Jersey.

-New Jersey passed a new LLC which gives personal creditors’ of LLC member/owners more rights than they had under the prior law.
-Under the new law, which becomes effective on March 18, 2013, personal creditors of an owner of a New Jersey LLC can obtain a charging order against the debtor-owner’s membership interest.
+In New Jersey, personal creditors of an owner of a New Jersey LLC can obtain a charging order against the debtor-owner’s membership interest.
 A charging order is an order issued by a court directing an LLC’s manager to pay to the debtor-owner’s personal creditor any distributions of income or profits that would otherwise be distributed to the debtor-member.
-Like most states, creditors with a charging order only obtain the owner-debtor’s “financial rights” and cannot participate in the management of the LLC.
+Like most states, creditors with a charging order in New Jersey only obtain the owner-debtor’s “financial rights” and cannot participate in the management of the LLC.
 Thus, the creditor cannot order the LLC to make a distribution.

 Example: The collection agency obtains a charging order from a New Jersey court ordering the New Jersey LLC to pay to it any distributions of money or property the LLC would ordinarily make to John until the entire $38,000 judgment is paid.
 However, if there are no distributions, there will be no payments.